-Scenario 1: If a licensed healthcare professional is present
+Scenario 1: If a healthcare professional is present

-The participant should be taken to a quiet area and undergo Sideline Assessment using the Sport Concussion Assessment Tool 5 (SCAT5) or the Child SCAT5.
-The SCAT5 and Child SCAT5 are clinical tools that should only be used by a licensed healthcare professional that has experience using these tools.
-It is important to note that the results of SCAT5 and Child SCAT5 testing can be normal in the setting of acute concussion.
-As such, these tools can be used by licensed healthcare professionals to document initial neurological status but should not be used to make sideline return-to-sport decisions in youth participants.
+The participant should be taken to a quiet area and undergo Sideline Assessment using the Sport Concussion Assessment Tool 6 (SCAT6) or the Child SCAT6.
+The SCAT6 and Child SCAT6 are clinical tools that should only be used by a healthcare professional that has experience using these tools.
+It is important to note that the results of SCAT6 and Child SCAT6 testing can be normal in the setting of acute concussion.
+As such, these tools can be used by healthcare professionals to document initial neurological status but should not be used to make sideline return-to-sport decisions in youth participants.
 Any participant who is suspected of having sustained a concussion must not return to the competition or practice and must be referred for Medical Assessment.

-An assessment by a licensed healthcare professional is a requirement for return to sport on the same day and includes:
+An assessment by a healthcare professional is a requirement for return to sport on the same day and includes:

-- 1. No observable signs (see Concussion Recognition Tool 5)
+- 1. No observable signs (see Concussion Recognition Tool 6th Edition)

 - 2. No concussion symptoms

 - 3. Normal memory assessment

-- 4. Normal SCAT5
+- 4. Normal SCAT6

 - 5. Normal neurological, cervical spine, head and face exam

-In the case of national team-affiliated athletes (age 18 years and older), an experienced licensed healthcare professional, providing medical coverage for the sporting event may make the determination that a concussion has not occurred based on the results of the Sideline Assessment.
+In the case of national team-affiliated athletes (age 18 years and older), an experienced healthcare professional, providing medical coverage for the sporting event may make the determination that a concussion has not occurred based on the results of the Sideline Assessment.
 In these cases, the participant may be returned to the training or competition without a Medical Clearance Letter, but this should be clearly communicated to the coaching staff.
 A participant that has been cleared to return to training or competition should be monitored for delayed symptoms.
 If the participant develops any delayed symptoms, they should be removed from play and undergo Medical Assessment (see 4.
 Below).

-Scenario 2: If there is no licensed healthcare professional present
+Scenario 2: If there is no healthcare professional present